NiclasDev63/SpookyChat/README.md

 ## TODO

-- Only start conversation with existing users
+- add notification or blue point on the tab when a new message is received

-- Add functionality to start a conversation with a new user
+- move the contact to the top when you get a new message

-- correctly delete all collections by user when loggin out (nodejs)
+- delete use acc when he leaves the page without logging out

-- Add functionality to logout a button

 - Add Hash for authentification

 - Add Sections with warn sign (for example: "Logout to delete your user and messages")

 - (Change Design of Chat)

-- uncommend the code in line 33-35 in pages/index.tsx

 - add end to end encryption